Federal and State Governments

 - © DAAD/Volker Lannert

 Public research funding plays a major role in research and development in Germany.
-Almost one third of spending on research and development in Germany is provided by federal and state governments.
+Almost one third of spending on research and development is provided by federal and state governments.
 Government is thus the main sponsor of research in Germany alongside industry.

 Federal ministries maintain their own departmental research establishments.
 These facilities primarily focus on research questions of national relevance, such as health research.
 In addition, ministries significantly fund research through so-called project management organisations.
+The states also maintain separate research institutes and set their own priorities with regard to the funding of research and development.